dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/overview.md

 ## Secrets Manager

-DuckDB has a [Secrets manager](../sql/statements/create_secret), which provides a unified user interface for secrets across all backends (e.g., AWS S3) that use them.
+DataMiner has a [Secrets manager](../sql/statements/create_secret), which provides a unified user interface for secrets across all backends (e.g., AWS S3) that use them.

 ## Configuration Reference